mentainha/m3o/README.md

 Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), a vendor neutral home.
 We then automate the building and publishing of those services and generate client libraries for them all.
 This creates a shared and fully managed platform for everyone to leverage.

-### Infrastructure

-We primarily use existing open source software, fully managed services and third party public APIs as the backing infrastructure then layer a standard interface on top.
-With all the services on one platform, accessible with one API token, we drastically improve the Dev UX.

 ## Development